What are the requirements to become a teacher in Georgia?

 - GRE – 1030 on Verbal and Quantitative

-How do I apply to the teacher education program?
+How do I apply to the educator preparation program?

 Students will apply for admission to the School of Education during their sophomore year.
 Details regarding the application process are available from the faculty or from the School of Education office and be reviewing the Admission Criteria.